skillrepos/ai-aip/README.md

 python scripts/warmup.py --embed --keep-alive 300m --auto-pull &
 ```

+After this runs, you'll see a **READY FOR WORKSHOP!** message.
+You can just hit `Enter` to get back to a prompt.
 (If you happen to hit an error where the script gets interrupted, just run it again.)

 ![Run warmup script](./images/aip22.png?raw=true "Run warmup script")